-Accountable care systems are based on capitation-based payment systems, including 'integrated' or whole population budgets (WPBs) to provide services to a defined population over a specified period for fixed sum.xxxi Even with minimum delivery standards in place, WPBs provide an inducement to raise treatment thresholds in order to minimise costs, irrespective of the care that is actually needed.xxxii While capitation funding has been a feature of NHS local allocations since the 1970s and today is the basis for funding of CCGs, the WPB approach - especially in the absence of adequate levels of per capita spending - flouts the duty of government to care for all in society and in this way contravenes the NHS Constitution.
-It is fundamentally at odds with an NHS based on the principle of social solidarity and the values of equity and universalism.
+Proposals for integrating care are based on capitation-based payment systems, including 'integrated' or whole population budgets (WPBs) that fund services for a defined population over a specified period for fixed sum.xxxii These populations are defined according to registered patients lists, rather than by geographical area (the way in which universal care has been ensured up until now).

+In addition, and even with minimum delivery standards in place, WPBs provide an inducement to raise treatment thresholds or ration some services in order to minimise costs, irrespective of the care that is actually needed.xxxiii Capitation funding has been a feature of NHS local allocations since the 1970s and today is the basis for funding of CCGs.
+But the WPB approach to capitation funding - especially in the absence of adequate levels of funding per capita - flouts the duty of government to care for all in society.

+In these ways, introducing WPBs as the payment system to underpin integrated care potentially contravenes the NHS Constitution and is fundamentally at odds with an NHS based on the principle of social solidarity and the values of equity and universalism.